nikosath/simplebank-java-learning-project/README.md

 Build the application so that:
 - The core banking logic is separate from how data is stored.
 - The user interface is separate from the banking logic.
-- In the future, it will be easy to replace the current interface with a graphical one.

-**Testing is Mandatory**: You must write automated unit tests (e.g., using JUnit) for your core business rules.
-A decent suite of tests that proves your application works correctly is required for every version.
+**Testing is Mandatory**: You must write automated tests (e.g., using JUnit) for your core business rules.
+A basic suite of tests that proves your application works correctly is required for every version.

-**Optional Testing Challenge (The Pragmatic Way)**: If you want to push your engineering skills further, read and apply the principles from the carefully prepared testing guide, [sociable-testing-with-fakes.md](sociable-testing-with-fakes.md).
+**Optional stretch goal - Testing Challenge (The Pragmatic Way)**: If you want to push your engineering skills further, read and apply the principles from the carefully prepared testing guide, [sociable-testing-with-fakes.md](sociable-testing-with-fakes.md).
 Specifically, try to:
 - **Test Sociably**: Test your core domain logic using real objects, not mocks.
 - **Mock at the Boundaries**: Use Fakes (in-memory implementations) for external boundaries like databases.
 Only use standard mocks for UI-to-Service wiring or error simulations that are hard to fake.